open-power-ref-design/standalone-swift/README.rst

 for OpenStack and Swift were installed, not the actual services.
 The next step is to configure these tools, so that they install the actual services in a prescribed manner so that they fit properly in the data center.
-The two projects are os-services and ceph-services.
-See the README files of each project to determine what is required here.
+The two projects that are involved are os-services and opsmgr.
+See the README files of each project to determine what may be configured.

 The final step is to invoke cluster-create.sh in the os-services repository to install and configure the cluster.  os-services orchestrates